koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 In order to allow a machine to understand the statement "Mark van Berkel works for Schema App", we need definitions of things like a "Person" and a "Company" and relationships like "name" and "works for".

-The figure has these RDF triples shown in a network graph:
+The figure has these RDF Triples shown in a network graph:

 - `Person` (subject) `worksFor` (predicate) `Organization` (object)
 - `Person` (subject) `name` (predicate) `Mark van Berkel` (object)